Social Impact: Meaning, Importance, and How to Measure It

 Final Thoughts on Social Impact

-At UpMetrics, we believe that data is of no value unless it’s connected to the story of the human experience.
+At UpMetrics, we believe that data is most valuable when it’s connected to the story of the human experience.
 Our next-generation Impact Reporting tool makes measuring, optimizing, and showcasing your organization's impact easier than ever before.